pangsua26/homework4_codequiz/README.md

 This homework was really difficult for me because I kept getting a lot of syntax errors even with the bracket colorizer.
 Once we started jQuery, I found it harder to use getElementID in the js file and found myself fighting want to use jquery in the html file.
 With that said, I wasn't able to complete as much as I wanted within this homework.

+#Update

+I was able to work with a tutor and was able to console.logt log the questions and answers.
+Although the first question displayed, I was still not able to get the questions to pop up... yet.
+I know that's not much of an overall progress but for me, that is an improvement.

 ## Sources